Michigan-State-University/gxseq/README.md

-# GLBRC Genome Suite
+# Genome eXpression and Sequence database

 A genomic data management application developed to support the [Great Lakes Bioenergy Research Center](http://www.glbrc.org).

-The main instance can be found at: https://gs.glbrc.org
+GxSeq is a web based application written within the [Ruby on Rails](http://rubyonrails.org/) framework.

-The Genome Suite is a web based application written within the [Ruby on Rails](http://rubyonrails.org/) framework.
+See the [github wiki](https://github.com/Michigan-State-University/gxseq/wiki) for details

 ## Features